Ganesh-AT/wavedrom/Introducing.WaveDrom.24.01.00.md

 context menu.
 This is available for embedded diagrams rendered via the ProcessAll feature.
-The SVG exported by WaveDrom 3.3.0 includes all element definitions in the used skin, even when the rendered diagram doesn't make use of all of them.
+The SVG exported by WaveDrom 3.3.0 includes all element definitions in the used skin, even when the rendered diagram doesn\'t make use of all of them.
 WaveDrom 24.01 supports multiple skins in the same diagram, along with per-lane skin overrides and custom skin styles.
 This may cause a linear increase in the number of element definitions in the rendered SVG.